kensanata/spellcasters/Foreword-Spellcasters.md

 In [Halberds &
 Helmets](https://alexschroeder.ch/wiki/Halberds_and_Helmets), magic
-users and elves need to learn new spells from other spellcasters.
-This book lists a few of them to act as quest givers and teachers for player characters.
+users and elves need to learn new spells from teachers, i.e. other spellcasters.
+This book lists a few spellcasters and their spells to act as quest givers and teachers for player characters.

 All the magic users and elves in this booklet are level ten.
 This means that the repertoire of these spellcasters is always the same: